adonisjs/v5-docs/content/api/orm/decorators.md

 ---

 ### belongsTo
 The `belongsTo` decorator marks a property as a belongsTo relationship.
-Make sure to read the [belongs to relationship](/guides/model-relations/belongs-to/) guide to learn more about the options and their impact.
+Make sure to read the [belongs to relationship](./relations/belongs-to.md) doc to learn more about the options and their impact.

 ```ts
 import { belongsTo, BelongsTo, BaseModel } from '@ioc:Adonis/Lucid/Orm'